There is a terrible philosophy circulating in the world right now, that goes a little something like this:

 For crying out loud, and for the sake of society–don’t be you!!
-You are a sinner with a sin nature–and you were born that way.
-I know that, because, I’m a sinner too with a sin nature.
-No one is a good person in the eyes of God (and you are included).
-In fact, there has been exactly one truly righteous person in this world: Jesus–and you ain’t Him.
+You are a sinner with a sin nature, and yes, you were born that way.
+I know that, because I’m a sinner with a sin nature, too.
+No one is a “good person” in the eyes of God (and you are included).
+In fact, there has been exactly one truly righteous person in this world: Jesus, and you ain’t Him.

-So do the world a favor–don’t be you.
+So do the world a favor: don’t be you.
 Be better.
 Rise up and strive to become more like Christ.
 Eat healthy, exercise, stop cursing, stop lusting, stop being greedy, don’t steal, don’t murder, and turn from sin.
 You will never be perfect in the flesh, but you can be made perfect in the spirit.
-You may never be sinless in the eyes of God, but you can be redeemed and cleansed of your sins.
+You may never be sinless in this life, but you can be redeemed and cleansed of your sins.

 You will never be 100% like Christ in all things while in the flesh, but you can become MORE like Christ over time.
-You may never crush sin 100% at all times in your life, but you can be redeemed by a Christ who did crush all sin.
+You may never crush sin 100% at all times in your life, but you can be redeemed by a Christ who did crush all sin for all eternity.

 Do you know Jesus Christ?
 Friend, time is running short.
 If you have not accepted Jesus Christ as your savior, I urge you to do so now.
 God will forgive you of all of your sins if you turn to Him and seek His forgiveness.
 Place your total faith and trust in the risen Christ, and you can inherit eternal life.